Anavelyz/gsoc/organization-questionnaire/gsoc2025_proposal.md

 within the open-source scientific community.

-After GSoC, we will continue to provide mentorship and support, offering internships and inviting contributors to join study groups and new projects.
+After GSoC, we will continue to provide mentorship and support, offering internships, small grants and inviting contributors to join study groups and new projects.
 Community events, workshops, and webinars will keep contributors engaged, and an alumni network will help them stay connected.
 By implementing these strategies, Open Science Labs aims to create a supportive environment that keeps GSoC contributors involved both during and after the program.

-Has your org been accepted as a mentor org in GSoC?
-Yes, Open Science Labs has been accepted as a mentor organization in Google Summer of Code (GSoC) under the umbrella of NumFOCUS.
+## Has your org been accepted as a mentor org in GSoC?

+No